LSiegner/computational-Biology-examples/README.md

   <img src="https://i0.wp.com/www.artofthecell.com/wp-content/uploads/2014/10/Art-of-the-Cell-RNA-Polymerase.gif?resize=500%2C281&ssl=1" alt="helicase_gif">
 </div>

-Here take a picture of a helicase doing its job
+Here take a picture of a helicase
 ---
 This repository mainly functions for me as a backup of smaller projects, i had to do in university as a master student.
 It may generally be useful for others who are interested in computational biology/biophysics as a showcase of topics, one may encounter in its studies.
 Most of the projects presented are edited by me and may contain additional information, such as links to papers regarding the topic.
 General mathematical topics covered in these projects are:
 <ul>